The major objective of the Texas Tech University HSC, Hematology Oncology Fellowship

-The medical oncology fellow is trained in the diagnosis and treatment of oncology
+The hematology oncology fellow is trained in the diagnosis and treatment of hematology

-to submit their results for publication.
-Fellows also teach residents and medical
+and are expected to submit their results for publication.
+Fellows also teach residents

-The Division of Medical Oncology has 6 full-time faculty, 2 adjunct clinical faculty,
+The Division of Hematology Oncology has 6 full-time faculty, 2 adjunct clinical faculty,

 and 3 postdoctoral fellows engaged in clinical or research training.
 There are active